 The first step toward creating metadata content that complies with the ISO 19115 and ISO 19139 metadata standards is to configure ArcGIS Pro correctly.
 On the Options dialog box, choose the appropriate metadata style in the Metadata style drop-down list.
 Two options are available.

 - ISO 19139 Metadata Implementation Specification—This style lets you view and edit a complete metadata document that complies with ISO standards 19115 and 19139.
 When metadata is exported to an ISO 19139-format XML file using other applications in the ArcGIS platform, the resulting file can be validated with versions of the ISO 19139 XML Schemas that use an older version of GML.

 - ISO 19139 Metadata Implementation Specification GML3.2—This style is identical to the one above.
 However, when metadata is exported to an ISO 19139-format XML file using other applications in the ArcGIS platform, the resulting file can be validated with versions of the ISO 19139 XML Schemas that use the 3.2.1 version of GML.

 When you edit metadata in the Metadata view, both styles will present you with the same validation rules based on the ISO 19115 and ISO 19139 metadata standards.
-When you view an item's metadata in the Project view, all of its metadata content will be displayed.
+When you view an item's metadata in the Catalog view, all of its metadata content will be displayed.